arithmetric/poll-demo-react-serverless/backend/README.md

 The database is Dynamodb, and while it is agnostic on the structure of the table items, the schema for table items is defined as a Typescript interface and applied when loading or creating data.

+`localstack start` in backend directory

 For local development, run the services:
 - AWS_REGION=us-east-1 AWS_ACCESS_KEY_ID=test AWS_SECRET_ACCESS_KEY=test npm run dev
 - AWS_REGION=us-east-1 AWS_ACCESS_KEY_ID=test AWS_SECRET_ACCESS_KEY=test ./node_modules/.bin/nodemon local-worker.ts

 To build and deploy these services, run `npm run build` in this package's directory.
 Then update the AWS stack with the CDK package.

+Environment variables do not need to be specified at build time, because they are configured by CDK as part of the Lambda function.